behaviorbot/new-issue-welcome/README.md

 # Comment to be posted to on first time issues
 newIssueWelcomeComment: >
-  Thanks for opening your first pull request!
-The maintainers of this repository would appreciate it if you could double check you are following the contributing guidelines here: example.com
+  Thanks for opening your first issue here!
+Be sure to follow the issue template!
 ```

 ## Setup